Skip to content

 Escrow – What is it, and How is it Used?

-• Escrow involves a neutral third party holding funds or assets until predetermined conditions are met.
+• Escrow is a legal arrangement where a neutral third party holds money or assets until agreed conditions are met between the parties.

 Tips for Businesses